Solar Powered Irrigation System Market Size and Share

 Key Report Takeaways

-- By geography, Asia-Pacific controlled 46% of the Solar Powered Irrigation System market share in 2024, and Africa will record the highest regional CAGR of 14.2% through 2030.
+- By geography, Asia-Pacific controlled the largest 45.1% of the Solar Powered Irrigation System market share in 2025, and Africa market size is record to grow at the fastest CAGR of 17.9% from 2026 to 2031.

 Global Solar Powered Irrigation System Market Trends and Insights